-The American Heart Association/American Stroke Association® (AHA/ASA) greatly value the development of Early Career Professionals and therefore, provide funded Investigator-Led Research opportunities through a limited number of Early Career Investigator Database Research Seed Grants (ECI Grants) using data from AHA/ASA Quality Improvement Programs, including Get With The Guidelines® (GWTG).
+The American Heart Association/American Stroke Association® (AHA/ASA) greatly value the development of Early Career Professionals.
+Investigator-led research opportunities are provided through a limited number of Early Career Investigator Database Research Seed Grants (ECI Grants) using data from AHA/ASA Quality Improvement Programs, including Get With The Guidelines® (GWTG).

-For many professionals, these ECI Grants serve as stepping stones to future opportunities in research, collaboration and scientific advancement as the ECI Grant recipient will receive AHA/ASA National Level oversight as well as valuable GWTG Committee leadership and mentorship from key volunteer physicians.
+For many professionals, these ECI Grants serve as stepping stones to future opportunities in research, collaboration and scientific advancement.
+The ECI Grant recipient will receive AHA/ASA national level oversight as well as valuable GWTG Committee leadership and mentorship from key volunteer physicians.